Aware Senior Care Blog

 Companion care services include monitoring for safety, light housekeeping, meal preparation, laundry, transportation, and medication reminders.

-Personal care services include assistance with bathing, dressing, grooming, transfers, walking and toileting and all companion care services.
+Personal care services include bathing, dressing, grooming, transfers, walking and toileting and all companion care services.

 How long are the care visits?